 So the first way that stress can be damaging is by creating toxins that poison your metabolism through the action of the MAO enzymes that we need to break down stress neurotransmitters.
 And this is one way you can end up literally feeling sick with grief.

-The Hidden Dangers of Grief: Understanding the Impact on Your Health
+How can grief make you physically sick?
+Understanding the Impact on Your Health

-The second way the stress response can hamper your health is by increasing your adrenal glands’ production of stress hormones like cortisol and other corticosteroids.
+The second way the stress response caused by misery can hamper your health is by increasing your adrenal glands’ production of stress hormones like cortisol and other corticosteroids.
 Synthesising stress hormones is another immense drain on your nutrients.
 In particular, making and using stress hormones depletes your levels of coenzyme A. Coenzyme A is a nutrient that plays crucial roles in:

-- energy balance,
+• energy balance,

-- neurotransmitter production,
+• neurotransmitter production,

-- blood clotting,
+• blood clotting,

-- your defence against oxidative stress, and
+• your defence against oxidative stress, and

-- making healthy cell membranes.
+• making healthy cell membranes.

 And you make coenzyme A from:

-- vitamin B5 (pantothenic acid),
+• vitamin B5 (pantothenic acid),

-- the amino acid cysteine,
+• the amino acid cysteine

-- magnesium, and
+• magnesium, and

-- ATP (our universal energy currency).
+• ATP (our universal energy currency).

 Since vitamin B5, cysteine, and magnesium are essential nutrients that we must replenish with our diets daily while ATP production decreases with mitochondrial dysfunction, it’s easy to see how prolonged stress can quickly exceed our ability to keep up with the body’s demands for these nutrients.